-A new scheme could use money councillors failed to spend to create a fund to support pensioners hit by winter fuel payment cuts.
+A new scheme could use money councillors have not yet spent to create a fund to support pensioners hit by winter fuel payment cuts.

 The controversial cuts have sparked a widespread backlash in Bolton, with opposition figures from the Conservatives to the Greens condemning the move.